fleetdm/fleet/handbook/business-operations/README.md

      - Schedule the meeting directly on the CEO's calendar during a time he and the candidate are both explicitly available according to that calendar.
 Available means whitespace.
      - Either use Google Calendar directly, or offer to use the CEO's 30m Calendly link.  _It is up to you, the hiring manager, to get this meeting scheduled and showing up at a time on the CEO's calendar._
    - _If this is an engineering position_, before scheduling the CEO interview, please also be sure that the candidate has already been interviewed by the CTO.
 If not, include the CTO in this interview.
-   - The candidate's email address involved in this calendar event with the CEO is also where they will receive their offer or rejection email from the CEO.
+   - The candidate's email address involved in this calendar event with the CEO is also where they will receive their offer or rejection email.
 2. **Add to team database:** Update the [Fleeties](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) doc to accurately reflect:
    - start date _(No need to check with the candidate if you haven't already.
 Just guess.)_
    - candidate's first and last name